Facts about Wellbutrin XL (Bupropion HCL XL)

-What is Wellbutrin XL?
 Wellbutrin, also known by the trade name bupropion, is an antidepressant medication.
 The XL version is an extended-release formula and is usually taken once daily.
-Wellbutrin XL is often used to treat seasonal affective disorder, a form of depression occurring during the fall and winter months.
-It's also a standard treatment for major depression (MDD) in adults.
-The full effects of the medication may not be felt for up to four weeks.
-Doctors typically start patients on low doses of the medication and increase it until the ideal dosage is achieved.
-When stopping Wellbutrin XL, doctors may taper doses downward for two weeks before complete termination.
+This prescription is often used to treat seasonal affective disorder, a form of depression occurring during the fall and winter months.
+It is also a standard treatment for major depression in adults.
+Zyban, a low-dose form of bupropion, has demonstrated effectiveness for smoking cessation and it has been licensed in the United States and the United Kingdom for this purpose.

-Important Information Before Use:
+Important Considerations Before Use

 Wellbutrin is not approved for use in people younger than 18.

 - Let your doctor know if you are breastfeeding, pregnant, or plan to become pregnant.

 - Be mindful of worsening depression or thoughts of suicide.
 There is a small risk of suicide or self-harm with any antidepressant.